-A combination of pre-screening and open access is the best possible defence against plagiarism.
-All journal articles and book manuscripts submitted to Ubiquity Press are automatically screened for plagiarism by the Similarity Check system from Crossref.
+Pre-screening submissions is the best possible defence against plagiarism.
+All journal articles and book manuscripts submitted to Ubiquity Press are screened for plagiarism by the Similarity Check system from Crossref.
 This system compares incoming submissions to a large database of academic content, and alerts editors to any possible issues.
+Reports are assessed by trained editorial staff, who follow COPE guidelines on how to deal with suspected cases of plagiarism.
+Feedback relating to possible plagiarism for published articles will also be fully investigated, using Similarity Check and COPE guidelines.
+Cases of proven plagiarism will result in Correction or Retraction notices being released.
+In cases of obvious attempts to manipulate the scholarly records, an author's institution may be contacted.

 Ubiquity Press ensures that all research output, in both journals and books, is thoroughly peer reviewed by external reviewers, and offer the option of open peer review if required.
 Publications of a commentary or opinion nature may not be sent for external peer review but will include extensive editorial review and revisions.
+Authorship is defined as per our authorship guidelines, and declarations of competing interests are requested.
 Through membership of the Committee on Publication Ethics (COPE), our editors and editorial boards receive ethical guidance and professional networking.
 All of our journals adhere to the COPE guidelines for best practice.
 For more information, visit our peer review policy page.
+For post-publication errors, we will adhere to our Correction and Retraction policy.
+Receipt of appeals, complaints or allegations of misconduct will be dealt with as per our policy.

 All Ubiquity Press content is released under open licenses from Creative Commons.
 We believe that only CC BY meets the requirements for true open access for books and journals, and strongly prefer CC0 for open research data.